 We do not offer the sale of refrigerated containers due to the inconsistency and limited availability of the used inventory for sale.
-There are companies who specialize in refrigerated shipping container sales and rentals, and we recommend you work with one of them when purchasing a refrigerated or "reefer" unit.

 Due to limited inventory availability and the complexity of managing delivery of 48' and 53' containers, we do not offer them for sale or rent.

 Generally we consider a bulk discount to apply after 10+ units per order.
 For customers who would like to order more than 10 containers, we recommend filling out the contact form on our corporate site: RailboxConsulting.com

 PLEASE NOTE: Customers who purchase containers from us to re-sell to their customers must manage their own trucking.

 We can still offer smaller discounts on purchases under 10 units.
 For that pricing, please open a chat or give us a call to let us know about your container needs.

 We can add up to two (2) roll-up doors to each broad side on 20's, and one (1) roll-up door to the bulkhead (end opposite the door).